 Quantitative and other skills that can be considered a routine part of UK undergraduate training in biological, biomedical and health sciences are not sufficient.

-Approval for appointment of international students must be sought by the research organisation prior to appointing the student, as detailed below.
+Approval to advertise for international students must be sought by the research organisation prior to appointing the student, as detailed below.

 Conditions for approval: